-Risk Our response to the risk Key observations communicated to the Audit & Risk Committee Inventory valuation - £356.0m of inventory (FY22 £302.6m) - We understood and assessed the design of management's key controls over the inventory valuation and provision calculation process.
-Based on our procedures we consider the valuation of inventory Refer to the Audit & Risk Committee Report (page 148); Accounting policies (page 192); - We enquired of key members of finance and the merchandising team to understand inventory levels, ageing and plans for discontinuation. to be materially appropriate. and note 14 of the Consolidated Financial Statements (page 211) The Group sells luxury goods, which We assessed management's judgements and assumptions used in determining the inventory provision to challenge if they were appropriate and supportable.
-We understood the sensitivity of these assumptions to change. have a high carrying value and are subject to changing consumer trends.
-Management applies judgement to - We assessed the level of provisioning by specific brand and compared this to performance in the year and stock turn.
-We directed greater attention to products likely to be impacted by cost-of-living challenges. anticipate saleability of on-hand inventory and to evaluate liquidation of slow moving and discontinued inventory. - We inspected the value of inventory sold at less than cost during the period and challenged management on whether a provision was required for the amounts that remain on hand at year end.
-There is greater risk on the valuation of products where margins tend to be lower, more variable and impacted by changes in the consumer landscape such as jewellery. - In assessing the reasonableness of management's methodology, we have considered the historical level of provisioning and subsequent utilisation and releases to determine the accuracy of prior provisions.
-This included assessing the nature and valuation of adjustments made to inventory in respect of acquisitions where the initial accounting period was provisional.
-There further remains an ongoing risk on the estimation involved in the accounting for in year supplier price increases.
-We recalculated the adjustment to inventory for price changes and tested on a sample basis to third party supplier invoices or independently validated price lists to ensure stock is recorded at cost. - We recalculated the adjustment to inventory for supplier rebates. - For the UK and US full scope components (98.7% of Group inventory), we utilised data analytic procedures to map the inventory journals to cost of sales, creditors, goods received not invoiced and other relevant accounts.
-Using data analytical tools, we identified material manual adjustments to inventory that do not follow the core processes such as postings for rebates, NRV and price changes for further investigation and corroboration.
+Our response to the risk

+- We understood and assessed the design of management's key controls over the Based on our procedures we inventory valuation and provision calculation process. - Refer to the Audit & Risk Committee Report We enquired of key members of finance and the merchandising team to understand to be materially appropriate. inventory levels, ageing and plans for discontinuation. - and note 14 of the Consolidated Financial We assessed management's judgements and assumptions used in determining the inventory provision to challenge if they were appropriate and supportable.
+We understood the sensitivity of these assumptions to change. - have a high carrying value and are subject -We assessed the level of provisioning by specific brand and compared this to performance in the year and stock turn.
+We directed greater attention to products likely to be impacted by cost-of-living challenges. - -We inspected the value of inventory sold at less than cost during the period and challenged management on whether a provision was required for the amounts that remain on hand at year end. - In assessing the reasonableness of management's methodology, we have considered the historical level of provisioning and subsequent utilisation and releases to determine the accuracy of prior provisions.
+This included assessing the nature and valuation of adjustments made to inventory in respect of acquisitions where the initial accounting period was provisional. - We recalculated the adjustment to inventory for price changes and tested on a sample basis to third party supplier invoices or independently validated price lists to ensure stock is recorded at cost. - We recalculated the adjustment to inventory for supplier rebates. - For the UK and US full scope components (98.7% of Group inventory), we utilised data analytic procedures to map the inventory journals to cost of sales, creditors, goods received not invoiced and other relevant accounts. - Using data analytical tools, we identified material manual adjustments to inventory that do not follow the core processes such as postings for rebates, NRV and price changes for further investigation and corroboration.